Deltares/Koswat/koswat/strategies/README.md

 ## Available strategies

-The following strategies are currently available, please refer to the official documentation for a more in-detail explanation of each of them
+The following strategies are currently available, please refer to the official documentation for a more in-detail explanation of each of them:

-- [__Default__] Order based.
+- [__Default__] Order based (`OrderBased`).
 A strategy is chosen based on a pre-defined measure priority order.
+- Infra-priority based (`InfraPriorityStrategy`).
+Clusters are created based on the cheapest total cost (including infrastructure reworks).
+This strategy is applied __after__  _Order based_, the clusters are then modified into a reinforcement that requires less space (thus more expensive) but does not affect infrastructures, therefore becoming cheaper.